-Hydrogen is the first and the smallest element in the periodic table, which is denoted as H. It has one electron and one proton.
-It is categorized under group 1 and period 1 in the periodic table because of its electron configuration: 1s1.
-Hydrogen can take up an electron to form a negatively charged ion, or can easily donate the electron to produce a positively charged proton or share the electron to make covalent bonds.
+Hydrogen is the first and smallest element in the periodic table, which we denote as H. It has one electron and one proton.
+We can categorize it under group 1 and period 1 in the periodic table because of its electron configuration: 1s1.
+Hydrogen can take up an electron to form a negatively charged ion, or can easily donate the electron to produce a positively charged proton.
+If not, it can share the electron to make covalent bonds.
 Because of this ability, hydrogen is present in a large number of molecules, and it is a highly abundant element in the earth.
-Hydrogen has three isotopes named as protium-1H (no neutrons), deuterium-2H (one neutron) and tritium- 3H (two neutrons).
-Protium is the most abundant among three having about 99% relative abundance.
+Hydrogen has three isotopes as protium-1H (no neutrons), deuterium-2H (one neutron) and tritium- 3H (two neutrons).
+Protium is the most abundant among these three, having about 99% relative abundance.

 What is Deuterium?

 Deuterium is one of the isotopes of hydrogen.
 It is a stable isotope with 0.015% natural abundance.
 There is a proton and a neutron in the nucleus of deuterium.
 Therefore, its mass number is two, and the atomic number is one.
 We call this isotope as heavy hydrogen and is shown as 2H.
 However, most commonly, we represent it with D.

 Deuterium can exist as a diatomic gaseous molecule with the chemical formula D2.
 However, the possibility of joining two D atoms in nature is low due to the lower abundance of it.
 Therefore, this isotope mostly binds with a 1H atom making a gas -HD (hydrogen deuteride).
 Also, two deuterium atoms can bind with oxygen to form the water analog D2O, which we call heavy water.